Using color in illustration

 Background colors

 Each illustration has 6 different pre-determined background colors that ensure good visual contrast.
 Use the background colors provided for each illustration.
-If you need customized colors for an illustration, please reach out to the OneExperience (OX) team or sign up for office hours.

 Dark mode